Pakistani intruder killed by BSF along International Border in Jammu | Law-Order

 The incident took place near the Chak Faquira border post (border pillar no 64) in the Samba sector around 9:45 am, they said.

 ''Despite repeated warnings, the intruder kept moving towards the border fence and was fired upon by BSF troops.
-The dead body of one Pakistani intruder has been recovered,'' a BSF spokesperson said.
+Body of one Pakistani intruder has been recovered,'' a BSF spokesperson said.

 The spot where the body was found is around 40 metres from the International Border on the Indian side, the officials said.